-Light soils are recommended (such as sandy loam), but avoid very dry, stony conditions, as a degree of moisture is necessary.
+Light soils (such as sandy loam) are recommended, but avoid very dry, stony conditions, as a degree of moisture is necessary.
 Heavy clay is definitely unsuitable, being by turns too wet in winter and baked dry all summer.
 See our page on soil types for help with assessing your soil type.

 Creating a chamomile lawn

 Thorough weed removal before planting a chamomile lawn helps prevent the feature becoming a weedy mess.
 Annual weeds can be removed by hoeing or hand-weeding.
 Waiting a couple of weeks after the first weeding session will allow time for dormant weed seeds brought to the surface by cultivation to germinate, these can then be removed.

 Deep-rooted perennial weeds are more challenging but it is definitely worth taking the time to eradicate them before planting.
 Our page on Weeds: non-chemical control contains advice on various methods of control.

 Plants are supplied as small rooted runners or substantial pot plants which can be divided further (see our page on dividing perennials for further advice on this) and grown on in pots before planting out in the lawn area.